How to create a brand story that people love

 How to Get Others to Share Your Story

 When your story successfully connects with your audience, it’s time to encourage them to tell others about your story.
 To do that, make sure that you’re highly active on social media.
 Encourage your customers to retweet and share your posts.
-Also, encourage clients to share their stories on social media.
+Also, ask clients to share their experience with your brand on social media.
 Testimonials are a powerful way to build trust.
 You could even encourage customers to share their enthusiasm for your brand online.
-This can be done through campaigns such as encouraging customers to take a picture with your product and post it online along with a particular hashtag.
+This can be done through campaigns such as asking customers to take a picture with your product and post it online along with a particular hashtag.

 What does a brand story look like?